that

 hibiscus twig

-that someone has set the stump of such a tree—gray
+someone has set the stump of such a tree—gray

 smudges and still intact line breaks